StackStorm-Exchange/stackstorm-zabbix/README.md

 | alert_message | describe detail of alert (see following) |
 | extra_args    | describe optional user-defined values (default is `[]`) |

-In the `alert_message` parameter, the context is contained as JSON format (but the parameter value is string because of the functional restriction of Zabbix).
-You can parse it in an action to be passed these parameter.
+In the `alert_message` parameter, the value will be reflective of how it was structured in zabbix.
+With the default configuration of 'Default message' by `register_st2_config_to_zabbix.py`

 | Parameter of `alert_message` | Description of context |
 |:-----------------------------|:-----------------------|